 The Intellivision is technically a 16-bit console, and while I am counting it as second generation, it really shows that this console released both two years after the Atari 2600, and two and a half years before the Colecovision — it is in between in power for sure.
 Against the Atari, Intellivision clearly has better graphics, a point they marketed fairly heavily particularly for its sports games.
+Instead of blocks, the Intellivision has identifiable objects.
 Despite its only moderate success, the Intellivision had a significant impact on the industry, and after its release most controllers for new systems were clearly Intellivision-inspired until the Famicom/NES changed the industry.
-Like most people I find the controller horribly uncomfortable and have never liked side action buttons, but people clearly saw something in it becuase seriously almost every console in ’82 and ’83 had controllers very much like this one.
+Like most people I find the controller horribly uncomfortable and have never liked side action buttons, but people clearly saw something in it because seriously almost every console in ’82 and ’83 had controllers very much like this one.

 Aesthetics and Design: There are four models of Intellivisions, the first one, the Sears model, the smaller and much more ’80s looking second model, and the Intv System III, the ’86 model, which is like the first model but in a different color.
 I have the Sears Super Video Arcade, and while I may have serious questions about the Intellivision software library, as I said in my recent Game Opinion Summaries list for the system, I love the look of this system!
 Indeed, the Super Video Arcade is probably one of the best-looking consoles I own.
 The flat top of the system looks cool, the buttons are great, and the lines of the system are both classic and still nice looking.
 Of all the system with ridged surfaces on them this is probably my favorite.
 The system is surprisingly heavy, but that is because it has an internal power supply, and not a brick like other consoles.
 This makes it easy to plug in, it’s just a regular plug.